aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/index.en.md

 weight: 20
 ---

-Let's prepare our environment for the workshop by following the installation instructions in this section.
+In this section, we will prepare our environment for the workshop by following the installation instructions.

 If we are attending an AWS guided event, we'll set up our environment here: